Clomifene: Pharmacokinetics

-Clomifene produces N-desmethylclomifene, clomifenoxide (clomifene N-oxide), 4-hydroxyclomifene, and 4-hydroxy-N-desmethylclomifene as metabolites.
-Clomifene is a prodrug most importantly of 4-hydroxyclomifene and 4-hydroxy-N-desmethylclomifene, which are the most active of its metabolites.
-In one study, the peak levels after a single 50 mg dose of clomifene were 20.37 nmol/L for clomifene, 0.95 nmol/L for 4-hydroxyclomifene, and 1.15 nmol/L for 4-hydroxy-N-desmethylclomifene.
+Clomifene produces N-desethylclomiphene, clomifenoxide (clomifene N-oxide), 4-hydroxyclomifene, and 4-hydroxy-N-desethylclomiphene as metabolites.
+Clomifene is a prodrug most importantly of 4-hydroxyclomifene and 4-hydroxy-N-desethylclomiphene, which are the most active of its metabolites.
+In one study, the peak levels after a single 50 mg dose of clomifene were 20.37 nmol/L for clomifene, 0.95 nmol/L for 4-hydroxyclomifene, and 1.15 nmol/L for 4-hydroxy-N-desethylclomiphene.

-Clomifene has an onset of action of 5 to 10 days following course of treatment and an elimination half-life about 4 - 7days.
-In one study, after a single 50 mg dose of clomifene, the half-life of clomifene was 128 hours (5.3 days), of 4-hydroxyclomifene was 13 hours, and of 4-hydroxy-N-desmethylclomifene was 15 hours.
-Individuals with the CYP2D6*10 allele showed longer half-lives for 4-hydroxyclomifene and 4-hydroxy-N-desmethylclomifene.
+Clomifene has an onset of action of five to ten days following course of treatment and an elimination half-life about four to seven days.
+In one study, after a single 50 mg dose of clomifene, the half-life of clomifene was 128 hours (5.3 days), of 4-hydroxyclomifene was 13 hours, and of 4-hydroxy-N-desethylclomiphenewas 15 hours.
+Individuals with the CYP2D6*10 allele showed longer half-lives for 4-hydroxyclomifene and 4-hydroxy-N-desethylclomiphene.
 Primarily due to differences in CYP2D6 genetics, steady state concentrations and individual response to clomifene are highly variable.

 Most clomifene metabolism occurs in the liver, where it undergoes enterohepatic recirculation.
 Clomifene and its metabolites are excreted primarily through feces (42%), and excretion can occur up to 6 weeks after discontinuation.